EnteringTheInfinite/mtgbuddy/README.md

 # mtgbuddy
-A basic tool to assist with managment of MTG games
+A basic tool to assist with managment of MTG games, using Python 3.4

 This is version 1, I "plan" to add more features as time goes on and I have nothing to do.
 Here's a roadmap;